ymniquet/eQuimageLab/docs/source/processing.rst

    anscombe
    inverse_anscombe

-Both functions are also available as methods of the :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` class.
+Both functions are also available as methods of the :py:class:`Image <equimage.image.Image>` class.
 Finally, the details of the image can be enhanced (sharpened) with the following method of the :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` class:

 .. currentmodule:: equimage.image_multiscale.WaveletTransform